 Naranjilla Fertilizer Needs

 Naranjilla plants are an excellent addition to the home garden for those who grow in subtropical regions, as well as anyone wishing to add new and lesser known plants to their collections.
 Whether grown in the ground or cultivated in containers, naranjilla plants do have some special requirements in which to truly thrive.
 Among these, most importantly, is the specific needs when it comes to fertilizing naranjilla plants.

 The plants prefer rich soil high in organic content, such as compost, which can normally provide enough nutrients.
 Naranjilla plants are heavy feeders, though, and grow rapidly.
 Likewise, you can simply give them a dose of manure tea every so often, which should adequately provide for the nutritional needs.
-Monthly or bi-monthly applications of an NPK fertilizer can also be given, especially in areas with poor soil, at the recommended rate of 3 oz. or 85 g. per plant.
+Monthly or bi-monthly applications of an NPK fertilizer can also be given, especially in areas with poor soil, at the recommended rate of 3 ounces (85 g.) per plant.

 How to Feed Naranjilla Plants

 Due to their fast-growing nature, most naranjilla plants are propagated from seed before being transplanted into the garden (or into containers).
-But when to fertilize naranjilla plants may be a difficult question to answer for many growers.
+When to fertilize naranjilla plants may be a difficult question to answer for many growers though.
 Since these plants are, in fact, very heavy feeders, most growers begin a steady routine of feeding naranjilla after plants have become established.
 This may vary depending upon the growing conditions in your own garden.

 Generally, naranjilla fertilizer needs should be met throughout any period of active growth for the plant.
 This is especially true throughout the summer months before the plants begin to set fruit.
 When it comes to fertilizing naranjilla, many growers choose a fertilizer that contains a balanced amount of nitrogen, potassium, and phosphorous.